 The Consequences of Family Violence

-IPV and child maltreatment are truly “family violence” exposures that create and maintain a vicious cycle — exposed children are more likely to become involved in IPV throughout adolescence and adulthood as both victims and perpetrators.
+Domestic violence and child abuse are truly “family violence” exposures that create and maintain a vicious cycle — exposed children are more likely to become involved in IPV throughout adolescence and adulthood as both victims and perpetrators.

 Research shows that boys who witness domestic violence are twice as likely to abuse their own partners and children when they become adults.
 There is also an established link between child abuse and crime in later life; children who have experienced abuse are nine times more likely to become involved in criminal activities.
 Abused children have a higher risk of exhibiting violent behaviors.
 Research has shown that child abuse victims were more likely to perpetrate youth violence (up to 6.6 percent for females and 11.9 percent for males) and young adult IPV (up to 10.4 percent for females and 17.2 percent for males).